 Long active in environmental matters, Ms. Mattison is currently involved in Lower Merion Township, Pennsylvania sustainability efforts, and previously served as an appointed member of the Radnor Township, Pennsylvania Environmental Advisory Council.
 She is a LEED® Accredited Professional (LEED AP® Homes) and is REGREEN Trained™.
 She is also an exhibited photographer.

 “LEED AP” and the related acronym, and the LEED AP logos are trademarks owned by the U.S. Green Building Council and awarded to individuals under license by the Green Building Certification Institute.

 Our firm concentrates on transactional work in various facets of the entertainment industry.
 Examples of the types of contracts that we have solicited, negotiated and/or drafted for our clients include:

-Major label recording agreements, independent label recording agreements, international licensing agreements, production agreements, producer agreements, recording studio agreements, work for hire agreements, digital and physical distribution agreements, music publishing agreements, music publishing administration agreements, “shopping” agreements, artist management agreements, booking agency agreements, concert tour agreements, concert tour riders, live streaming agreements, merchandising agreements, celebrity endorsement agreements, side artist agreements, investment agreements
+Major label recording agreements, independent label recording agreements, international licensing agreements, production agreements, producer agreements, recording studio agreements, work for hire agreements, digital and physical distribution agreements, music publishing agreements, music publishing administration agreements, catalog sales, “shopping” agreements, artist management agreements, booking agency agreements, concert tour agreements, concert tour riders, live streaming agreements, merchandising agreements, celebrity endorsement agreements, side artist agreements, investment agreements, NFT agreements

 Actor agreements, life story option agreements, syndication agreements, program distribution agreements (cable, broadcast and public television), writer agreements, reality show contestant agreements, game show contestant agreements, music synchronization and master use agreements, infomercial agreements, program host agreements